 - Ability to stand, stoop, climb, and lift up to 50 pounds

 - Flexibility and a good sense of humor

-- Availability to work a regular schedule, including weekends and holidays
+- Available to assist a regular schedule, that may include weekends and holidays

 Rock Creek, Washington, D.C.